-In a sexual battery case, the prosecutor must establish each of the elements given by state law.
-The prosecutor must show that the defendant engaged in oral, vaginal, or anal penetration of the victim with a sexual organ or another object.
+To prove a rape offense, a prosecutor must establish each of the elements for sexual battery given by state law.
+As required by the Florida statute on sexual battery, the prosecutor must show that the defendant engaged in oral, vaginal, or anal penetration of the victim with a sexual organ or another object.
 Alternatively, the prosecutor must prove a union by the defendant's sexual organ with the victim's mouth, vagina, or anus.

-If the prosecutor cannot establish the penetration or union required by the definition of sexual battery, but other types of unwanted physical contact occurred, the state may need to pursue the crime generally under Florida's laws on assault and battery.

-In addition to the penetration or union made with a sexual organ, the prosecutor must also show that the victim did not consent to the act or gave consent which was later withdrawn.
-If the victim is over the age of twelve, the prosecutor must show that the victim did not consent voluntarily.
+If the rape victim is under the age of twelve, the prosecutor does not have to show the victim's lack of consent; the victim's young age presumes the lack of consent.
+If the rape victim is over the age of twelve, the prosecutor must show that the victim did not consent voluntarily.
 Under Florida state laws, the prosecutor needs to show a lack of consent, but does not need to show resistance or protest.
-However, if the victim is under the age of twelve, the prosecutor does not have to show the victim's lack of consent to establish sexual battery; the victim's young age presumes the lack of consent.